-Foreign Earned Income Exclusion – This exclusion allows you to decrease your 2019 taxable income by the first $105,900 (the amount was $103,900 for 2018 taxes) earned as a result of your labor while residing in a foreign country.
+Foreign Earned Income Exclusion – This exclusion allows you to decrease your 2020 taxable income by the first $107,600 for 2020 earned as a result of your labor while residing in a foreign country.

 Foreign Tax Credit – This credit allows you to lower your US tax obligation on your remaining income by certain amounts paid to a foreign government.